salmanmahmood199/MaintenanceTrackerSuite/GOOGLE_CALENDAR_SETUP.md

 ### Step 3: Configure OAuth Consent Screen

 1. Go to "APIs & Services" → "OAuth consent screen"
-2. Choose "Internal" (for Google Workspace) or "External"
+2. Choose "External" (since this is a personal project)
 3. Fill required fields:
    - App name: "TaskScout Calendar Integration"
-   - User support email: Your organization email
+   - User support email: Your email address
-   - Developer contact: Your IT team email
+   - Developer contact: Your email address
-4. Add scopes: Select Google Calendar API scopes
+4. Under "Scopes", click "Add or Remove Scopes" and add:
+   - `../auth/calendar` (See, edit, share, and permanently delete all calendars)
+   - `../auth/calendar.events` (View and edit events on all calendars)
+   - `../auth/userinfo.email` (See your primary Google Account email address)
+5. **Important for Testing**: Under "Test users", add your own email address
-5. Save and continue through all steps
+6. Save and continue through all steps
+7. **Note**: For testing, your app will remain in "Testing" status, which is fine

 ### Step 4: Create OAuth Credentials